 - Show off a particularly tough treatment that’s come out amazing

 - Just had a particularly lovely experience with a client?
 Group photo to show off the good vibes!

 Plus, if you want to really streamline the whole experience, you can install the Treatwell booking widget straight onto your Facebook or Instagram pages with Instant Experiences (it’s quick and simple) so people can book you online at the drop of a hat, straight from your social media profiles - completely for free.
 Sorted.

 Making the most of it

 So far, so good.
 But just being overly promotional isn’t really a great long-term strategy - the last thing you want is your clients to get sick of you and go elsewhere.
 Time to start mixing in other types of posts.

 Think of educational posts you can produce to make sure your followers feel like they’re getting real value out of spending time with you online.
 For example: creating simple step-by-step guides to the latest trends or fashions is easy for you to do and a hit with social media users.

 Or you could share a favourite client’s story - did you overcome something together or learn something valuable from them?
 Putting a human face on your salon both inspires your existing audience and helps draw in new people.
 Video is a particularly useful tool for this, once you’re feeling confident enough - the more alive your feed feels, the better.

-Remember, there’s loads of potential customers out there, just waiting for their new favourite salon to follow - why not you?
+Remember, there are loads of potential clients out there, just waiting for their new favourite salon to follow - why not you?